The Humanoid Subtables Clear and Barrens both rather to a Thoul when it should be a Throghrin.

 (Crossbreeding)APM: It’s left to the Judge to determine whether the new creature remembers its prior existence.
 I’ve generally ruled that if you crossbreed an intelligent progenitor with an unintelligent creature, the crossbreed retains its memory of its prior self and life.

 James – So, you’re going to kill me.
 There’s a 15% chance that I’ll be dead dead dead, and an 85% chance that I’ll turn into some sort of hybrid monster, and I’ll remember my former life?
-This is madness :wink: We’re talking ‘The Fly’ territory here are we?
+This is madness We’re talking ‘The Fly’ territory here are we?
 If you add in something to the rules about the intelligent progenitor remembering their former life (at the Judges discretion) then it becomes slightly more appealing, but not much…

 (Self-Necromanciation)APM: You complete the ritual and kill yourself as the last part of it.